fluent/fluentd-docs-gitbook/plugins/input/forward.md

 Shared key per client.

-##### users
+##### `users`

 | type  | default | version |
 |:------|:--------|:--------|
 | array | `[]`    | 0.14.5  |

-Array of username.
+Array of username(s).

 ## Protocol

-This plugin accepts both JSON or [MessagePack](http://msgpack.org/) messages and automatically detects which is used.
-Internally, Fluent uses MessagePack as it is more efficient than JSON.
+This plugin accepts both JSON or [MessagePack](http://msgpack.org/) messages and automatically detects which one is used.
+Internally, Fluentd uses MessagePack as it is more efficient than JSON.

-The time value is a EventTime or a platform specific integer and is based on the output of Ruby's `Time.now.to_i` function.
+The time value is a `EventTime` or a platform-specific integer and is based on the output of Ruby's `Time.now.to_i` function.
 On Linux, BSD and MAC systems, this is the number of seconds since 1970.

-Multiple messages may be sent in the same connection.
+Multiple messages may be sent on the same connection:

 ```
 stream: